awsdocs/aws-systems-manager-user-guide/doc_source/integration-vss.md

 ### Create VSS\-enabled EBS snapshots by Using AWS Tools for Windows PowerShell<a name="integration-vss-ps"></a>

 Use the following procedure to create VSS\-enabled EBS snapshots by using the AWS Tools for Windows PowerShell\.
-When you execute the command, you can specify the following parameters:
+When you run the command, you can specify the following parameters:
 + Instance \(Required\): Specify one or more Amazon EC2 Windows instances\.
 You can either manually specify instances, or you can specify tags\.
 + Description \(Optional\): Specify details about this backup\.
 + Tags \(Optional\): Specify key\-value tag pairs that you want to assign to the snapshots\.
 Tags can help you locate, manage, and restore volumes from a list of snapshots\.
 By default, the system populates the tag parameter with a `Name` key\.
 For the value of this key, specify a name that you want to apply to snapshots created by this process\.
 You can also add custom tags to this list by using the following format: `Key=Environment,Value=Test`;`Key=User,Value=TestUser1`\.